Slideshow: Surprising Things You Didn't Know About Dogs and Cats

 Fact: Dogs Can Smell Hypoglycemia

 It sounds like a Lassie TV episode, but it's truth, not fiction.
 Dogs can sniff out a dangerous drop in blood sugar in a diabetic owner and alert the person to take action by pawing, licking, whining, or barking.
-A few dogs have even been trained and placed as diabetic service dogs.
+Some dogs have even been trained and placed as diabetic service dogs.
 Their nose for hypoglycemia (low blood sugar) is correct 90% of the time, according to their trainers.

 Fact: Dogs Have a Look of Love